mergemocha/remotr-daemon/README.md

-# typescript-boilerplate
+# remotr-daemon

-Organisation-level boilerplate for TypeScript projects
+Daemon software for Remotr